Acidburn0zzz/av_script/README.md

 2: To scan the printed working directory

-3: Scan the entire system.
+3: Scan the entire filesystem system.